imars-fub/webgis-frontend/README.md

 # webgis-frontend
-Frontend source code for teh interactive Mars Analysis and Research System
+Frontend source code for the interactive Mars Analysis and Research System